 Long story short, if you’re going to weld over paint then you need to take appropriate cautions.
 It actually makes your work more challenging.

 You will need to strike an arc by grinding off at least some portion of the pain.
-You will then place your ground clamp to the metal before proceeding.
+You will then place your ground clamp on the metal before proceeding.

 Honestly, if you’re going to go to that trouble, you might as well plan on just removing the paint and cleaning the surface.
-You would be far better off to use an angle grinder and grind away all of the paint to have a grounded surface.
+You would be far better off using an angle grinder and grinding away all of the paint to have a grounded surface.

 Your surface will be clean and prepared and you will have a ground, whereas leaving paint on the surface can cause an issue for the ground.

 No matter what you do here, don’t skip cleaning your surface.
-The product of your weld and whether or not it’s able to penetrate the metal, relies on your surface being clean.
+The product of your weld and whether or not it’s able to penetrate the metal rely on your surface being clean.